HannaSafonova/Portfolio/README.md

 Cleaning the data and adding the DimCountry reference table with **Power Query**.
 Creating a DimCalendar directory using the **DAX** tabular function, creating all the necessary relationships between tables and **Measures (DAX)**.

 - Top N Ranking.
-The top N ranking of countries based on Happiness Rank (with N being a **parameter**).
+The top N ranking of countries is based on the Happiness Rank (with N being a **parameter**).
 This section also covers the number of countries per region as a percentage and the average Happiness Score values per region relative to the overall average
    Happiness Score.
 - Heatmap.
 Comparison of happiness indicators across years and regions, using **Table heatmap visual** from Power BI store.